 The good news is that vaccines are continuing to work – less so in preventing infection and onward transmission but particularly so in preventing hospitalisation and death (although death can still happen as we unfortunately saw in NSW in the last week).
 This is evident in deaths in developed countries remaining far more subdued compared to new cases in this wave thanks to higher levels of vaccination.

-While the US has seen a surge in hospitalisations putting a strain on its medical system this remains mainly in lowly vaccinated states.
-The lowest 25% of US states by vaccination are seeing 3 times the number of new cases per capita, 4 times the number of hospitalisations and 7 times the number of deaths compared to the top quartile of states by vaccination.
-The US also highlights the risk of easing restrictions too quickly if there is still a significant portion of the population who are unvaccinated (say 50%) who remain highly vulnerable to getting sick from coronavirus and needing to go to hospital – which is a risk NSW and Australia will need to consider.
-A positive sign in relation to the US is that the rate of positive test results may be showing signs of slowing and historically this has led to a decline in new cases.
+While the US has seen a surge in hospitalisations putting a strain on its medical system, this remains mainly in lowly vaccinated states.
+The lowest 25% of US states by vaccination are seeing three 3 the number of new cases per capita, 4 times the number of hospitalisations and 7 times the number of deaths compared to the top quartile of states by vaccination.
+For example, Mississippi is the least vaccinated state and it reported record new cases (of 5,023), hospitalisations and ICU patients on Friday.
+The US highlights the risk of easing restrictions too quickly if there is still a significant portion of the population who are unvaccinated (say 50%) who remain highly vulnerable to getting sick from coronavirus and needing to go to hospital – which is a risk NSW and Australia will need to consider.

 The UK has continued to see hospitalisations and deaths remain low relative to new cases.
 And it’s the same in Europe.
 A caution is that new cases may be starting to hook up again in the UK and Europe.
 But with vaccines working there appears to be little support for new lockdowns in Europe, the UK and US unless it’s as a last resort.
 Rather the path ahead is focussed on increasing vaccination rates and with masks and distancing restrictions at most.